Justice and Crisis Response Unit

 Crisis Response Unit (CRU)

-BHR’s Justice and Crisis Response Unit (J-CRU) have created a first-of-its-kind street triage co-responder model, in which a trained J-CRU clinician partners with a St. Louis Metropolitan Police Department officer on calls related to behavioral health such as mental health, substance use, trauma, quality of life events, self-sufficiency incidents, and more.
+BHR’s Justice and Crisis Response Unit (J-CRU) has created a first-of-its-kind street triage co-responder model where a trained J-CRU clinician partners with a St. Louis Metropolitan Police Department officer.
+Our clinician travels on calls related to behavioral health such as mental health, substance use, trauma, quality of life events, self-sufficiency incidents, and more.

 The Crisis Response Unit provides a first-, second-, and post-event response system.
-This model ensures CRU teams are the first to respond whenever possible, are called to the scene quickly when they are not the first to respond, and continue to follow up on cases post response.
+This model ensures CRU teams are the first to respond whenever possible, are called to the scene quickly when they are not the first to respond, and continue to follow up on cases after their first response.

 Crisis Response Unit goals: